 To wash away that dark vibe from the previous track, we’re presented its antithesis, “Champagne Gold”, a typical host club type song that makes you forget about questioning life and instead live in the moment.
 This instrumental brings everything a club song needs, exciting synths, funky basslines, washy drums samples and a fun, addictive chorus.
 The outro will work out incredibly well on a live setting as it is asking for others’ chants to match Kijima’s.

-Matenrou- Onnin rinshou is available for purchase on CDJAPAN for all overseas fans.
+Matenro- Onnin rinshou is available for purchase at CDJAPAN.